ohnotnow/diff_message_generator_go/Readme.md

 ## Output
 The output is a well-written commit message based on the `git diff` result, displayed in the console.
 You can then use this message to commit your changes in Git.
+The output is geared to try and follow the 'Conventional Commit' standard.
+See https://www.conventionalcommits.org/en/v1.0.0/ .

 ## Helper shell function